TooTallNate/proxy-agents/packages/agent-base/README.md

 This module is a thin wrapper around the base `http.Agent` class.

-It provides an absract class that must define a `connect()` function, which is responsible for creating the underlying socket that the HTTP client requests will use.
+It provides an abstract class that must define a `connect()` function, which is responsible for creating the underlying socket that the HTTP client requests will use.